19hours/sg-statutes/Acts/Pawnbrokers Act 2015.md

 (a) either or both of the following apply:

-(i) any of the circumstances in paragraph 9(1)(a) to (d) exists;
+(i) any of the circumstances in paragraph 9(1)(a) to (d) or 9(1A)(a) to (d) exists;

+[S 308/2019 wef 10/04/2019]

-(ii) the pawner, any person on whose behalf the pawner is acting, or any beneficial owner of such person, is a politically-exposed person or a family member or close associate of a politically-exposed person;
+(ii) the pawner, the customer, any person on whose behalf the pawner or customer is acting, or any beneficial owner of such person, is a politically-exposed person or a family member or close associate of a politically-exposed person;

+[S 308/2019 wef 10/04/2019]

 (b) the risks of money laundering or terrorism financing are high; or

-(c) the simplified customer due diligence measures proposed by the pawnbroker will not effectively identify and verify the identity of the pawner, any person on whose behalf the pawner is acting, or any beneficial owner of such person.
+(c) the simplified customer due diligence measures proposed by the pawnbroker will not effectively identify and verify the identity of the pawner, the customer, any person on whose behalf the pawner or customer is acting, or any beneficial owner of such person.

+[S 308/2019 wef 10/04/2019]

-(3) The Registrar may, where the Registrar considers it necessary or expedient, grant written approval under sub-paragraph (1) in respect of a class or description of pawners.
+(3) The Registrar may, where the Registrar considers it necessary or expedient, grant written approval under sub-paragraph (1) in respect of a class or description of pawners or customers.

+[S 308/2019 wef 10/04/2019]

+Customer due diligence measures for existing customers

+10A.
+A pawnbroker may, based on the pawnbroker’s assessment of materiality and risk, perform the customer due diligence measures mentioned in paragraphs 3, 4, 5, 6, 9 and 10 in relation to an existing customer using information previously obtained from customer due diligence measures in relation to the same customer, taking into account —

+(a) when customer due diligence measures (if any) were last applied to that customer; and

+(b) the adequacy of information already obtained by the pawnbroker in relation to that customer.

+[S 308/2019 wef 10/04/2019]

 Existing pawners